- Adobe Creative Jam

 How might we design an app to combat the gender pay gap?

 How might we work together and not perish from pure exhaustion?

 Women need a way to find valid and actionable data to leverage their salaries in the workplace because it’s often taboo to be transparent about compensation.

 wherth is an app designed with the wage gap in mind.
 Women need a tool to leverage their current pay with what they deserve.
 They also need a safe place to ask questions and get resources.
 That’s what we hoped to solve with this app.

 A disaggregated data plot would allow women to see not just the average salary in their industry, but also how they stand against men in similar roles.

 With the aid of endless coffee and what felt like zero sleep, we came up with the prototype below!

 Fresh out of the General Assembly’s UX bootcamp, my teammates and I were set on following the steps we’d learned in class.
 It had to be sequential.
 It had to be seamless.

-Of course, 10 hours into the challenge and we realized this was an impractical approach.
-We weren’t going to be able to do a 10 interviews, a user flow, user journey, personas, low-fidelity wireframes, high-fidelity wireframes, AND the prototype.
+Of course, 10 hours into the challenge and we realized this was a highly impractical approach.
+We weren’t going to be able to do 10 interviews, a user flow, user journey, personas, low-fidelity wireframes, high-fidelity wireframes, AND the prototype.
 It just wasn’t going to happen in 70 hours.
 And it surely wasn’t going to happen in the perfect sequence.
 So we divided and conquered, sometimes doing things out of order but ultimately coming together to debrief what we’d learned to stay on the same page.